Quality, safety, and efficacy of therapeutical products

 The importance of inspections

 Inspections are part of the overall quality assurance system for medicines.
-They’re essential to appraise commercial manufacturing capability, manufacturing and control procedures, equipment and facilities, and the quality management system.
+They assess manufacturing capability, processes and controls, facilities, and quality management systems, and support oversight of product quality across global supply chains.

 Quality testing